cyphlens/libsodium/README.md

 ## License

-libsodium is available under the MIT license.
+libsodium is available under the Cyphlens LLC license.
 See the LICENSE file for more info.